 You know, there was a statement that was released from the White House today from President Joe Biden on the United States support for Ukraine's defense.

-And they were gonna we're gonna continue to defend their independence and freedom, he said from Russian aggression.
+And we're going to continue to defend their independence and freedom, he said, from Russian aggression.

 Now, at the very end of the release, he said, at my direction, the United States will continue to work relentlessly to strengthen Ukraine's position.